Representative Mike Turner, Please Hear Us

 ___________________

 Normally I do joyful paintings about queer heroes and monsters, about large hairy men in love, or portraits of friends and family, but last Friday, protests for racial justice began in Columbus, Ohio during a worldwide pandemic.
-The combination of these two things prevented me from participating in the protest, as I’m immuno-compromised.
-And so, like for the last two and a half months, I was sheltering in place but watching the videos of my friends and fellow Columbus-residents as their peaceful protests were met with violent, overreactive police retribution.
+The combination of these two things prevented me from participating in the protest, as I’m immuno-compromised and over 50, overweight, etc. And so, like for the last two and a half months, I was sheltering in place but watching the videos of my friends and fellow Columbus-residents as their peaceful protests were met with violent, overreactive police retribution.
 They were sprayed, gassed, shot at, beaten, arrested during a peaceful protest meant to highlight the problem with police brutality.
 Well, nothing highlights police brutality like more police brutality.

 For one protester who made a video, there was a moment all the violence started: when a police officer socked a protester.
 When the protesters objected to being assaulted by shouting, they were all sprayed with pepper spray.
 (Bryan Battle Jr video is also linked below)